Skip to main content

 How Does Oral Health Affect General Health?

 A healthy mouth is essential for a healthy body.
-On the other hand, an unhealthy mouth can lead to health problems in other areas of the body.
+An unhealthy mouth can also contribute to health problems elsewhere in the body.

-Tobacco use, excessive alcohol consumption, and/or unhealthy diets cause the oral cavity and body to deteriorate over time.
-General health conditions can also worsen your oral health standing.
+Tobacco use, excessive alcohol consumption, and unhealthy diets can cause the oral cavity and body to deteriorate over time.
+General health conditions can also worsen oral health.

 Common medical issues associated with poor oral health include: